Virginia Tech® home

 Physician-Scientist

-Josh Fessel is a physician-scientist with broad experience spanning pulmonary and critical care medicine, pharmacology, molecular metabolism, and data science.
-His work covers every phase of research—from basic to translational to clinical to population studies—and extends across academia, federal government, and public-private partnerships.
+Josh Fessel is a physician-scientist who had a broad experience spanning pulmonary and critical care medicine, pharmacology, molecular metabolism, and data science.
+Formerly the Chief Medical Officer at the National Institutes of Health, his work covers every phase of research—from basic to translational to clinical to population studies—and extends across academia, federal government, and public-private partnerships.
 Fessel is passionate about breaking down silos to unify the scientific and public health enterprise and amplify its impact.

 Fessel earned his Ph.D. in pharmacology and completed clinical training in internal medicine, pulmonary medicine, and critical care medicine at Vanderbilt University, where he later served as an assistant professor of medicine, pharmacology, and cancer biology.
 At Vanderbilt, he led a basic and early translational lab focused on redox biology, molecular metabolism, and mitochondrial biology in complex disease phenotypes, while also caring for veterans at the Nashville VA Medical Center.

-He then joined the National Heart, Lung, and Blood Institute as a medical officer overseeing the pulmonary vascular disease portfolio, expanding his work to include data science and taking leadership roles in the NIH’s coordinated response to the COVID-19 pandemic.
+He then joined the National Heart, Lung, and Blood Institute as a medical officer overseeing the pulmonary vascular disease portfolio, expanding his work to include data science and taking leadership roles in the National Institutes of Health’s coordinated response to the COVID-19 pandemic.
 Fessel later moved to the National Center for Advancing Translational Sciences (NCATS), first as senior clinical advisor to the Clinical and Translational Science Awards program and then as NCATS’s chief medical officer and director of the Office of Translational Medicine.